markwest1972/johnny_five_intro/exercises/05_keyboard_led_and_servo.md

 In this section you learned how you can exploit the Node.js ecosystem to add extra functionality to your Johnny-Five project.

-You should by now be familar with the Johnny-Five code in this example, but the keypress parts are new, so we can review them here:
+You should by now be familar with Johnny-Five code, but as the keypress parts are new, we can review them here:

 * `keypress(process.stdin);` Node's global object process has two properties called .stdin and .stdout, which are essentially streams.
 You can write things into the stdout and listen to the 'data' event in the stdin stream.
 * `process.stdin.resume();` Initializes the stdin reading process.